 Open trials of estrogen therapy in women have demonstrated a prospective benefit of the therapy on cognitive function in women without dementia.
 Among elderly women who take postmenopausal estrogen replacement therapy, there is a lower incidence of death caused by Alzheimer’s disease as compared to those who do not take ERT.

 Understanding Estrogen and its Effect on Cognition

 Murine studies have shown that different pain pathways are used in males and females.
 In women, these pain pathways appear to be regulated by gonadal steroids and, in particular, estrogen.

 In experimental models of stroke, estrogens play an important role in protecting against the damage caused by ischemia.

-Estradiol and the menopause
+Estradiol and menopause

-At the neuronal synapse, estrogen increases levels of the neurotransmitters serotonin, dopamine and norepinephrine, as well as increasing the number of receptors for these chemicals.
-Estrogen has been shown to confer neuroprotective effects against oxidative stress, ischemic damage and the damage caused by amyloid protein, which is involved in the pathogenesis of Alzheimer’s disease.
+At the neuronal synapse, estrogen increases the levels of the neurotransmitters serotonin, dopamine, and norepinephrine, as well as the number of receptors that are available for these chemicals.
+Estrogen has been shown to confer neuroprotective effects against oxidative stress, ischemic damage, and the damage caused by amyloid protein, which is involved in the pathogenesis of Alzheimer’s disease.
 This hormone also promotes the growth and repair of neurons and stimulates the production of nerve growth factors.